Terms & Conditions

 32.1 Independent Validity of Provisions

 Each provision, term, clause, sub-clause, paragraph, and sentence contained in these Terms and Conditions shall be construed as independent and severable from the others to the fullest extent permitted by law.
-The illegality, invalidity, or unenforceability of any one provision (or part thereof) shall not affect the legality, validity, or enforceability of the remaining provisions or any part thereof, which shall continue in full force and effect and shall be construed as if such illegal, invalid, or unenforceable provision had never formed part of these Terms and Conditions.
+The illegality, invalidity, or unenforceability of any one provision (or part thereof) shall not affect the legality, validity, or enforceability of the remaining provisions or any part thereof, which shall continue in full force and effect.

 32.2 Application of Severability

-In the event that any court of competent jurisdiction, arbitral tribunal, or regulatory authority determines that any provision of these Terms and Conditions (whether in whole or in part) is unlawful, void, invalid, ultra vires, unconscionable, ambiguous, impossible to perform, or otherwise unenforceable for any reason whatsoever:
+In the event that any court of competent jurisdiction, arbitral tribunal, or regulatory authority determines that any provision of these Terms and Conditions is unlawful, void, invalid, ultra vires, unconscionable, ambiguous, impossible to perform, or otherwise unenforceable for any reason whatsoever, such provision shall be deemed to be severed from these Terms and Conditions to the minimum extent necessary to render the remainder of the document valid, enforceable, and operative.

 33. AMENDMENT AND INTERPRETATION